PadsterH2012/Instructors/project_instructions/instruction_modules/module_development_implementation.md

 - [ ] Test reports generated and reviewed
 - [ ] NO test failures ignored or bypassed

-**Issue Tracking Validation**:
+**GitHub Issue Integration Validation**:
-- [ ] All issues discovered during implementation have been logged in current_issues.md
+- [ ] All issues discovered during implementation have been logged in both current_issues.md and GitHub
+- [ ] GitHub issues created with proper labels (priority-[level], module-8, phase-[name], blocker if applicable)
+- [ ] Local current_issues.md includes GitHub issue URLs and cross-references
+- [ ] GitHub issue status is synchronized with local tracking files
-- [ ] HIGH priority issues have been resolved or have clear resolution plans
+- [ ] HIGH priority issues have been resolved or have clear resolution plans in both systems
-- [ ] Any workarounds implemented have been logged in current_workarounds.md
+- [ ] Any workarounds implemented have been logged in current_workarounds.md with GitHub references
+- [ ] All blocker issues have been addressed before module completion
+- [ ] GitHub issues are properly closed with resolution details for resolved items
+- [ ] No conflicts exist between resolved issues and current implementation
-- [ ] Issue tracking files are up-to-date with current status
+- [ ] Issue tracking files are up-to-date with current status in both local and GitHub systems
-- [ ] No untracked issues or workarounds exist
+- [ ] No untracked issues or workarounds exist in either system

 **Quality Validation**:
 - [ ] All tests pass within Docker environment